 Vendors are responsible for generating the SNP profile from the forensic sample supplied by the FSSP.
 Vendors will create a genotype file from the sequenced sample and evaluate the sample for call rate and homozygosity.
 Vendors can upload the sample and search for SNP similarities in GEDMatch Pro and FamilyTreeDNA because the terms of service of these databases allow searching by law enforcement for forensic purposes.
+Many vendors have staff trained specifically in building family trees who can compile a list of familial matches based on genetic relatedness of known individuals to the unknown DNA sample in a final report.
+The final report will vary by vendor but consists of several elements:

-Many vendors have staff trained specifically in FSSPs should consider incorporating prosecutors in their MDT to ensure that vendor contracts align with their privacy and security requirements.
+FSSPs should consider incorporating prosecutors in their MDT to ensure that vendor contracts align with their privacy and security requirements.
 Prosecutors may also help ensure that the DNA profile has been uploaded in accordance with the database's terms and conditions, and that the conditions of the DOJ interim policy are met.